DokuSan00/GameProg2_Assignment/README.md

+# A simple platformer parkour game

+## Context:
-# A simple platformer parkour game contains 3 levels and the goal is to reach the final stage and conquer the final challenge
+   The Game contains 3 levels and the goal is to reach the final stage and conquer the final challenge.
+The game will be about jumping, parkour-ing and pick ups cubes/goods for benefits.

 ## Features in game:
 * Trap - Kills player upon contact